 1. Shosanna Dreyfus – Inglourious Basterds

-Equal parts cool glamour and fiery revenge, Melanie Laurent’s Parisian theater owner turned face of Jewish vengeance doesn’t exactly break the mold for Quentin Tarantino protagonists.
+Equal parts cool glamour and fiery revenge, Melanie Laurent’s Parisian theater owner turned face of Jewish vengeance doesn’t exactly break the mold for Quentin Tarantino heroines.
 Cinephile?
 Check!
 Beautiful but badass woman?
 Check!
 Gloriously over-the-top, brutal revenge?
 Check, check, check!
 But Shosanna just completely steals the spotlight from Brad Pitt’s Basterds.
-Tarantino’s female characters are exactly the kind of “sexy women with guns/swords/meteor hammers” character type that is so often male titillation disguised as female empowerment, but they work because 1) Tarantino seems to genuinely respect them and make them as important and dynamic as the men, 2) they’re sexy but not objectified despite his exploitation film influences, and 3) they kick real ass instead of just contorting for the camera in spandex.
-She might be my favorite Tarantino heroine to date, and considering this is the man who gave us Kill Bill and revived Pam Grier’s career, that’s saying something.
+Tarantino’s female characters are exactly the kind of “sexy women with guns/swords/meteor hammers” character type that is so often male titillation disguised as female empowerment, but Shosanna gets to blow up Nazis instead of just contorting for the camera in spandex, so that’s something.

 2. Jessica Huang – Fresh Off the Boat